timephy/bs.to-crawler/README.md

 - Currently only one host ([vivo.sx](https://vivo.sx)) is supported!

-- Hosts like vivo **change** the video URLs frequently, so the links given only stay valid for around a day.
+- Hosts like vivo **change** the video URLs frequently, so the links given only stay valid for a few hours.

 ## How it works